koher/OptThrow/README.md

 ## For What?

-How can we handle multiple optional values easily?
+Our codes are full of optionals.
+We need a way to handle multiple optional values easily.

 For example, think about decoding a JSON and initialize an instance of the following `Person` type with the decoded values.